mdulin2/SC3/README.md

 If somebody has ANY other ideas, then please go crazy and create the challenge!
 These are just thoughts that I (Max) had and put down before I forgot.
 All types of challenges will be accepted (even some Stegography).

 The goal is to have something like 30-40 challenges from all different categories.
-Currently, the total amount of finished challenges: 26 finished challenges:
+Currently, the total amount of finished challenges: 27 finished challenges:
-- Web: 3
+- Web: 4 (or 6 depending on how you look at it)
 - Binary/Memory Corruption: 8
 - Reversing: 4
 - Linux: 7